-Figure SA-02.31 Network reinforcement expenditure
+Figure SA-04.32 Network reinforcement expenditure

-- 4.7.
+- 4.8.
 We submitted our plans for RIIO-ED1 in 2013, forecasting out to 2023.
 A number of economic factors have impacted the wider UK economy, reducing and deferring some of the anticipated investments included in our original plan.
-However, the impact of other government policy changes, in particular distributed generation, have countered some of this downturn. - 4.8.
-Following the recent legislation to deliver net zero carbon by 2050, we are starting to see a strong public response leading to a ramp up in the use of low carbon technologies.
+However, the impact of other government policy changes, in particular with regard to distributed generation, have countered some of this downturn. - 4.9.
+As a result of the greater focus on net zero carbon by 2050, we are starting to see a strong public response leading to a ramp up in the use of low carbon technologies.
 For example, Ford announced early in 2021 that every passenger car model they produce will have an electric or plug-in hybrid option by 2026, and the company will stop selling cars in the UK and Europe with any form of internal combustion engine by 2030.
-In light of these significant changes, we are expecting to see a fourfold increase in the number of EVs connected to our network by 2023, by which time we will have around 548,000 electric vehicles connected to our network.
+In light of these significant changes, we are expecting to see a fourfold increase in the number of EVs by 2023, by which time we will have around 548,000 electric vehicles connected to our network.
 Similarly, following the latest government proposals for heat, with proposed changes to new build housing, we expect 265,000 heat pumps will be connected to our network by the end of 2023.
-Growth of this scale would result in substantial reinforcement without our drive to utilise flexibility in an effective way. - 4.9.
-Since 2017, we have been procuring flexibility to defer or avoid reinforcement expenditure, and launched Flexible Power in 2019.
-To date, we have procured 457MW worth of flexibility services.
-During 2020/21, we had procured 440MW of flexibility services, benefiting over 1,777,498 customers and achieving £39 million (in nominal prices) of deferred/avoided reinforcement in areas where flexibility has been successfully implemented.
-Flexible Power is now embedded within our business processes to ensure that flexibility is considered and adopted (where appropriate) as an alternative to conventional network reinforcement.
+Growth of this scale would normally result in substantial reinforcement, but our approach to utilise flexibility first is leading to cost effective alternatives to traditional approaches.